 Sustainability Policy – Asian Heritage Treks and Travels

-At Asian Heritage Treks and Travels, we are committed to promoting sustainable tourism practices that minimize the negative impacts of travel on the environment and local communities while maximizing the benefits to our clients, employees, and host communities.
+At Asian Heritage Treks and Travels, Our commitment towards sustainable tourism to promoting sustainable tourism practices that minimize the negative impacts of travel on the environment and local communities while maximizing the benefits to our clients, employees, and host communities.
 To that end, we have established the following sustainability policy:

 As a travel company who engage with various stakeholders in tourism, namely consumers, tour guides, travel agencies, hotels, transport companies, restaurants, and attractions, We as Asian Heritage treks and travel understand our key role and influence in the sustainability development of tourism.
 Therefore, we are committed to promoting sustainability.
 We aim to follow, implement, and promote good sustainability practices to maximize positive impacts and minimize negative impacts on tourism of our operations and to influence our clients and partners to do the same.